R-js/libRmath.js/README-v2.md

     REJECTION = 'REJECTION',
 }

-// ONLY CHANGE the RNG for the type that is set type RandomGenSet = {
+// All props option, ONLY set the property you want to change type RandomGenSet = {
     uniform?: IRNGTypeEnum
     normal?: IRNGNormalTypeEnum